 Where your suppliers provide services, e.g. hosted solutions, overseas you must ensure that there is a formal contract.
-Where the recipient/sender country does not have an adequacy decision you will also need to consider using the ICO Standard Contract Clauses.
+Where the recipient/sender country does not have an adequacy decision you will need to complete a Transfer Risk Assessment and use an appropriate safeguard, e.g. the International Data Transfer Agreement.
 You should keep all documentation for all Processors in an Evidence File (or collection of files) for ease of review.